Your Payment & Benefits

 Accrued paid time off (PTO) may be used for this leave if the tzevet chooses.
-Military orders should be presented to the Assistant Directors and arrangements for leave made as early as possible before departure.
+Military orders should be presented to the COO or Co-Directors and arrangements for leave made as early as possible before departure.
 Tzevet are required to give advance notice of their service obligations to Camp Ramah New England unless military necessity makes this impossible.
-You must notify the Assistant Directors of your intent to return to employment based on requirements of the law.
+You must notify the COO or Co-Directors of your intent to return to employment based on requirements of the law.
 Your benefits may continue to accrue during the period of leave in accordance with state and federal law.

 Tzevet are given the necessary time off without pay to attend or participate in a court proceeding in accordance with state law.
-We ask that you notify the Assistant Directors of the need to take witness leave as far in advance as is possible.
+We ask that you notify the COO or Co-Directors of the need to take witness leave as far in advance as is possible.
 Exempt tzevet may be provided time off with pay when necessary to comply with state and federal wage and hour laws.

 During your employment, you and Camp Ramah New England both contribute funds to the federal government to support the Social Security program.
 This program is intended to provide you with retirement benefit payments and medical coverage once you reach retirement age.

 On the job injuries are covered by our Workers’ Compensation insurance policy.
 This insurance is provided at no cost to you.
-If you are injured on the job, no matter how slightly, report the incident immediately to the Director of Finance and Operations.
+If you are injured on the job, no matter how slightly, report the incident immediately to the COO.
 Consistent with applicable state law, failure to report an injury within a reasonable period of time could jeopardize your claim.
 We ask for your assistance in alerting management to any condition that could lead to or contribute to a staff member accident.

 TALK TO US